t-d-k/LibreCrypt/docs/FAQ.md

 In summary, to completely remove the threat of this attack against your encryption keys:

-1. Dismount volumes after you have used them
+1. Close containers after you have used them
-2. If you must power off your computer **while one or more volumes are mounted**: prevent anyone from powering it back on and dumping it's memory out for at least the first few minutes after it was powered off (or the first 15-20 minutes if they open up the case and spray coolant on the memory chips)
+2. If you must power off your computer **while one or more containers are opened**: prevent anyone from powering it back on and dumping it's memory out for at least the first few minutes after it was powered off (or the first 15-20 minutes if they open up the case and spray coolant on the memory chips)

 In short - just use common sense.